cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 Rickey Henderson, a prolific base stealer as well as power hitter, thus **matches both Barry Bonds (power hitter) and Lou Brock (base stealer)**.

+This search result included only Left-Fielders (**LF**), like Rickey.
+The above SQL query result included all positions, which is less relevant.

 ### Beware of Your Data

 Jesse Burkett is in the search results.
 He played from 1890-1905.
-He stole 389 bases, but was caught stealing (CS) zero times - because that statistic was not kept back then.
+He stole 389 bases, but was caught stealing (CS) zero times - because that statistic was not kept back then!
 Therefore, he appears to be a prolific and successful base stealer like Rickey Henderson.

 Also notice Hugh Duffy in the above SQL query screen-shot; 574 steals, zero times caught!